radirckze/SimpleCache/README.md

 This is a Visual Studio Code / C# project

 [TODO] When cache is full, the cache will pick a random object to evict.
-Need to add a reasonable eviction policy.
+Need to add a proper eviction policy.
+(Use second data structure with last accessed time and evict some % on demand based on least recently used.)

 [TODO] Objects in the cache do not expire.
 Need to add an expire policy.
-Better yet, need to add hooks so the can can be informed via either the DB or the application layer (which may be difficult to do).
+Better yet, need to add hooks so the cache can be informed via either the DB or the application layer.
+Need to research topic